DevExpress-Examples/xaf-how-to-show-a-hyper-link-url-email-etc-for-a-business-class-property/Readme.md

 You can use it as is or modify it per your specific needs.
 Search for [Regular Expression](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference) in MSDN for more information on how to do this.
 A double click opens a URL in DetailView of the WinForms project for end-user convenience.

 These editors are created for learning purposes only.
-Feel free to extend them further or create your own editors to meet all your business needs.
+You can extend them or create your own editors to meet your business needs.

 <kbd>![image](https://user-images.githubusercontent.com/14300209/227552053-d0e508b7-832c-4579-934d-2624ca8de589.png)</kbd>